777arc/textbook/content/rds.rst

    :scale: 80 %
    :align: center

+Going through each of these signals in no particular order:

 The mono and stereo audio signals simply carry the audio signal, in a pattern where adding and subtracting them gives you the left and right channels.

-The 19 kHz pilot tone is used to demodulate the stereo audio, if you double the tone it acts as a frequency and phase reference, since the stereo audio signal is centered at 38 kHz.
+The 19 kHz pilot tone is used to demodulate the stereo audio.
+If you double the tone it acts as a frequency and phase reference, since the stereo audio signal is centered at 38 kHz.
+Doubling the tone can be done by simply squaring the samples, recall the frequency shift Fourier property we learned about in the :ref:`freq-domain-chapter` chapter.

 DirectBand was a North America wireless datacast network owned and operated by Microsoft, also called "MSN Direct" within consumer markets.
 DirectBand transmitted information to devices like portable GPS receivers, wristwatches, and home weather stations.
 It even allowed users to receive short messages from Windows Live Messenger.
 One of the most successful applications of DirectBand was realtime local traffic data displayed on Garmin GPS receivers, which were used by millions of people before smartphones became ubiquitous.
 The DirectBand service was shut down on January 2012, which raises the question, why do we see it in our FM signal that was recorded after 2012?
-My only guess is that many FM transmitters were created way before 2012, and even without any DirectBand "feed" active, it still transmits something, perhaps just pilot symbols.
+My only guess is that most FM transmitters were designed and built way before 2012, and even without any DirectBand "feed" active, it still transmits something, perhaps pilot symbols.

 Lastly, we come to RDS, which is the focus of the rest of this chapter.
+As we can see in our first PSD, RDS is roughly 4 kHz in bandwidth (before it gets FM modulated), and sits in between the stereo audio and DirectBand signal.
+It is a low data rate digital communications protocol that allows FM stations to include station identification, program information, time, and other miscellaneous information alongside the audio.
+The RDS standard is published as IEC standard 62106 and can be `found here <http://www.interactive-radio-system.com/docs/EN50067_RDS_Standard.pdf>`_.

 ********************************
 The RDS Signal
 ********************************

+In this chapter we will use Python to receive RDS, but in order to best understand how to receive it, we must first learn about how the signal is formed and transmitted.

+Transmit Side
+#############

+The RDS information to be transmitted by the FM station (e.g., track name, etc.) is encoded into sets of 8 bytes.
+Each set of 8 bytes, which corresponds to 64 bits, is combined with 40 "check bits" to make a single "group".
+These 104 bits are transmitted together, although there is no gap of time between groups, so from the receiver's perspective it receives these bits nonstop and must determine the boundary between the groups of 104 bits.
+We will see more details on the encoding and message structure once we dive into the receive side.

-As we can see in our first PSD, RDS is roughly 4 kHz in bandwidth (before it gets FM modulated).
-It uses BPSK, which as we learned in the :ref:`modulation-chapter` chapter is a simple digital modulation scheme used to map 1's and 0's to the phase of a carrier.
-Like many BPSK-based protocols, RDS uses differential coding, which simply means the actual 1's and 0's are encoded in changes of 1's and 0's instead, which lets you no longer care whether you are 180 degrees out of phase.
-The BPSK symbols are transmitted at 1187.5 symbols per second, and because BPSK carries one bit per symbol, that means RDS has a data rate of roughly 1.2 kbps, which is extremely low.
+To transmit these bits wirelessly, RDS uses BPSK, which as we learned in the :ref:`modulation-chapter` chapter is a simple digital modulation scheme used to map 1's and 0's to the phase of a carrier.
+Like many BPSK-based protocols, RDS uses differential coding, which simply means the 1's and 0's of data are encoded in changes of 1's and 0's instead, which lets you no longer care whether you are 180 degrees out of phase (more on this later).
+The BPSK symbols are transmitted at 1187.5 symbols per second, and because BPSK carries one bit per symbol, that means RDS has a raw data rate of roughly 1.2 kbps (including overhead).
 RDS does not contain any channel coding (a.k.a. forward error correction), although the data packets do contain a cyclic redundancy check (CRC) to know when an error occurred.

-The experienced BPSK-er may be wondering why we saw a double-lobe shaped signal in the first PSD.
+The experienced BPSK-er may be wondering why we saw a double-lobe shaped signal in the first PSD; BPSK usually has one main lobe.
 It turns out RDS takes the BPSK signal and duplicates/mirrors it across the 57 kHz center frequency, for robustness through redundancy.
-When we dive into the Python code used to receive RDS, one of our steps will involve filtering to isolate just one of these signals.
+When we dive into the Python code used to receive RDS, one of our steps will involve filtering to isolate just one of these BPSK signals.

+The final "double BPSK" signal is then frequency shifted up to 57 kHz and added to all the other components of the FM signal, before being FM modulated and transmitted over the air at the station's frequency.
+FM radio signals are transmitted at an extremely high power compared to most other wireless communications, up to 80 kW!
+This is why many SDR users have an FM-reject filter (i.e., a band-stop filter) in-line with their antenna; so FM does not add interference to what they are trying to receive.

+While this was only a brief overview of the transmit side, we will be diving into more details when we discuss receiving RDS.

+Receive Side
+############

-In order to demodulate and decode RDS, we will perform the following steps:
+In order to demodulate and decode RDS, we will perform the following steps, many of which are transmit-side steps in reverse (no need to memorize this list, we will walk through each step individually below):

 #.
 Receive an FM radio signal centered at the station's frequency (or read in an IQ recording), usually at a sample rate of 250 kHz
 #.
 Demodulate the FM using what is called "quadrature demodulation"